AppScriptIO/nodeRelationshipGraph/documentation/information.md

     ```
     What the current behaviour of Javascript prototypal inheritance is that constructor creates a single object that delagates to constructor prototypes.
 What is missing is a way to allow delegation to upper dynamically created objects that relate to superconstructors (upper level classes) when needed.
 This allows to share context between specific instances and divide them into groups that do not affect each other and are soft linked (i.e. the shared context can be garbage collected like the instances that are part of it).
 - Class generators - wrapping classes with functions allows generating classes on demand that extend a variable superclass.
+- Dynamic interface concept: Ability to configure an interface (e.g. a function) with a specific implementation before using it.
+Where from the same interface multiple others could be created.
+    - `Constructor Configuration` - create constructor with specific implementation that manipulates the instance creation.
+        interface function `call` --> for constructor config
+    - `Instance Construction` - create object delegated to specific prototype chain.
+        interface constractable `new` --> for instance creation.
 ___
 ## Concept/Abstraction visual programming - programming using abstractions in a visual interface.
 Naming proposal - just like `abstract syntax tree`, call it `abstract node graph`, `abstract visual programming`